F&A Rates and Costs

 - Other sponsored activities

 For additional information on how rates are calculated, please refer to GIM 13, Facilities & Administrative (F&A) Rates.
 For additional information about rates currently in effect, please refer to the GIM 13 Supplement.
-A copy of the University’s current F&A rate agreement is also available.
+A copy of the University’s current F&A rate agreement is also available on our Historical F&A/Fringe Benefit Rates page.

 How are Facilities and Administrative Rates Determined for Individual Grants and Contracts?